dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 - present solutions/proofs on the board to the rest of the class;
 - participate in discussions centered around a student's presented solution/proof;
 - call upon your own prodigious mental faculties to respond in flexible, thoughtful, and creative ways to problems that may seem unfamiliar at first glance.

+If you want to learn more about IBL, read my [Inquiry-Based Learning Resource page](http://danaernst.com/resources/inquiry-based-learning/).

 <blockquote>
 <p>Tell me and I forget, teach me and I may remember, involve me and I learn.</p>